shadsplan/linux/notes/lpi/short_notes.md

 ## Chapter 26.
 Program Execution

 ### 27.1 Executing a New Program: execve()
-- The execve() system call loads a new program into a process’s memory.
-During this operation, the old program is discarded, and the process’s stack, data, and heap are replaced by those of the new program.
+- The execve() system call loads a new program into a process's memory.
+During this operation, the old program is discarded, and the process's stack, data, and heap are replaced by those of the new program.
 After executing various C library run-time startup code and program initialization code the new program commences execution at its main() function.

 ### 27.3 Interpreter Scripts
 - An interpreter is a program that reads commands in text form and executes them.
 (This contrasts with a compiler, which translates input source code into a machine language that can then be executed on a real or virtual machine.)
 Examples of interpreters include the various UNIX shells and programs such as awk, sed, perl, python, and ruby.
 In addition to being able to read and execute commands interactively, interpreters usually provide a facility to read and execute commands from a text file, referred to as a script.